Gatorade Zero: Analyzing Its Suitability for Diabetics, Hydration, & Weight Management

 Are Gatorade Zero’s Ingredients Good or Bad for You?

 Finding out whether Gatorade Zero’s ingredients are good or bad is the main determinant when trying to figure out if this beverage is an okay choice.
-All food or drink additives must be approved by the U.S. Food and Drug Administration before being placed on grocery store shelves, but what does that entail, exactly?
+All food or drink additives must be approved by the U.S. Food and Drug Administration before being placed on grocery store shelves.

 Added ingredients in foods or beverages include the following: